Shimla: Etymology

 One theory suggests that the name "Shimla" was derived from Shyamalaya, meaning 'blue house', a solitary house made of blue slate on Jakhu Hill, built by a fakir.

-According to another version, the city gets its name from Shamli or Shyamala, meaning 'blue lady', referring to the goddess Kali.
+According to another version, the city gets its name from Shamli or Shyamala, meaning 'blue lady', referring to the Hindu goddess Kali.
 It is believed that a temple dedicated to goddess Shamli, an incarnation of Kali, used to be on the Jakhu hillside near the Rothney Castle.
 Many believe that during the British period, the image of the goddess was shifted to a new place, the now-famous Kali Bari Temple.

 In 2018, the state government decided to change the city's name from Shimla to Shyamala.
 However, seeing the negative response of the general public, the state government dismissed the plan.

 History

 Early modern history

 Most of the area occupied by present-day Shimla city was dense forest during the 18th century.
-The only sign of civilisation was the Jakhu Temple and a few scattered houses.
+The only sign of civilisation was the Jakhu Temple and various other temples, a few scattered houses, and nearby villages which have now turned out as posh and major neighbourhoods of the city.
 The area was called 'Shimla', named after Hindu goddess Shyamala Devi, an incarnation of Kali.